-Castello di Corigliano Calabro
+Castello di Corigliano Calabro, Calabria

 This castle, situated in the province of Cosenza, was built by the Norman king Robert Guiscard in the second half of the 11th century to control the area.
 The fortress was initially used for military purposes, then changed into a manor for noble families.
-The Saluzzo family decided to change and improve the aspect of the castle, and in the 17th century the chapel of Saint Augustin and the octagonal tower were built.
+The Saluzzo family decided to change and improve the aspect of the castle, and in the 17th century, the chapel of Saint Augustin and the octagonal tower was built.

 The lower part of the castle represents its main nucleus: of it, we can still visit the ancient baths used to collect water, its big kitchen, part of its prisons, and the crenels used for defense from external attacks.

-Castello Normanno di Santa Severina
+Castello Normanno di Santa Severina in Calabria

 This is perhaps the best-kept and most beautiful castle in the region.
-The central part of the castle was built by the Normans, to fulfil the desire of king Robert the Guiscard.
+The central part of the castle was built by the Normans, to fulfill the desire of king Robert the Guiscard.
 However, archaeological excavations have shown the presence of previous structures on the site, dating back to the times of Magna Grecia.
 The castle is situated on a surface of 10.000 square meters and its rooms are so beautiful that they are used for special dinners or weddings: they are decorated with stuccoes and Baroque frescoes.

-Today the castle hosts also a museum, and is often see of concerts and art exhibitions.
+Today the castle hosts also a museum and is often see of concerts and art exhibitions.